 Improving mental health and making you feel happier

 Mental health is a key issue that is, quite rightly, being brought more into discussion recently.
-Whether the subject of mental health is something that has come up in your working life, personal life or both, we all know someone that has been affected, and it’s great that people are beginning to talk more openly about a topic that deserves some much-needed attention, without fear of stigma.
+Whether the subject of mental health is something that has come up in your working life, personal life or both, we all know someone who has been affected, and it’s great that people are beginning to talk more openly about a topic that deserves some much-needed attention, without fear of stigma.

-Taking part in fitness can really help with your mental health, and it's proven to actually make you feel happier.
+Taking part in fitness can really help with your mental health, and it’s proven to actually make you feel happier.
 Hormones called endorphins are released when you do any form of exercise, and they trigger a similar reaction to morphine within your body, leaving you feeling happier.
-Taking part in regular exercise can also help to reduce stress and feelings of depression too.
+Taking part in regular exercise can also help to reduce stress and feelings of depression.

 Exercising to keep your mind sharp and improve your memory

 Exercising on a consistent basis can have a great impact on your brain and cognitive function.
 Whilst people normally only associate exercise with growing and flexing your muscles, it can also help to flex the grey matter too.
-In fact, exercising helps the body to stimulate multiple growth factors.
-One of which is the hormones in the brain that links to brain cells and the growth of lots of new blood vessels in the brain.
+In fact, exercising helps the body stimulate multiple growth factors, one of which is the hormones in the brain that links to brain cells and the growth of lots of new blood vessels in the brain.
 As a result, exercise actually improves and helps to grow the section of your brain which helps control thinking and memory.